centreon/centreon-documentation/en/mobile/introduction.md

 - Run at least iOS >= 13.x and Android >= 8 on your device
 - Have a Centreon platform >= 20.04
-- Have a “Direct” connection between your smartphone & the Centreon plateform you want to connect to.
+- Have a “Direct” connection between your smartphone & the Centreon platform you want to connect to.
 You may also use a VPN
 - A valid SSL certificate on your Centreon platform issued from a trusted certificate authority known by your device

 ## How to install